iamsammak/preparation/data_structures/mutex/readme.md

 [Workday - Ruby Concurrency: IN Praise of Condition Variables](https://workday.github.io/ruby/2017/08/14/ruby-concurrency-in-praise-of-condition-variables)

 A mutex is a data structure for protecting shared state between multiple threads.
 When a piece of code is wrapped inside a mutex, the mutex guarantees that only one thread at a time can execute this code.
 If another thread wants to start executing this code, it'll have to wait until our first thread is done with it.
-I realize this may all sound a bit abstract, so now is probably a good time ot bring in some example code.
+I realize this may all sound a bit abstract, so now is probably a good time to bring in some example code.

 ### Writing to shared state